-Solo on the Annapurna Base Camp Trek | Nepal
+Hiking: Annapurna Base Camp Trek in Nepal

 Keen to start trekking, I took a bus to the start of the trek.

 You can go alone or you can take a guide and/or porter.
 Of course, I chose the former option.
-I was strong enough to carry my own pack, I can navigate with my eyes shut and no guide in their right mind would want to go at my pace.
+I was strong enough to carry my own pack, I can navigate with my eyes shut, and no guide in their right mind would want to go at my pace.
 I travel light and I travel fast.

-I had to smile yesterday, sitting outside my room.
-The footpath goes through the homestay, the European tourist, all kitted out for a snowstorm (I'm in my shorts), Goretex jacket, hood up, brand new hiking boots that looked like they had just been taken out of the box and those dammed Leki poles going click click click on the nice smooth footpath, looking like they are on a mission to God knows where and then the porter ambles by, a big smile on his face, in flip flops and 3 bags tied together and the strap going around his forehead, the favoured carrying method here, shame on you tourists, able-bodied and healthy but sooooooo utterly pathetic but at least you keep the porters in a job, he's getting 3US$ a day, the agency is getting 12US$ from you for him, the porter is smiling, he's getting paid and he is laughing at you.
+Then their porter ambles by, a big smile on his face, in flip flops and 3 bags tied together and the strap going around his forehead, the favoured carrying method here, shame on you tourists, able-bodied and healthy but so utterly pathetic but at least you keep the porters in a job, he’s getting 3 US$ a day, the agency is getting 12 US$ from you for him, the porter is smiling, he’s getting paid and he is laughing at you.
 They greet me with a BIG namaste.

 Machhapuchhre or FISHTAIL MOUNTAIN @6693m, revered by the local population as particularly sacred to the god Shiva, and hence is off-limits to climbing.

 Day 4.
-Annapurna Base camp.
+Annapurna Base Camp.
 4130m.
-Arrived 8:13 am.
+Arrived at 8:13 am.

 Breakfast in bed at 5 am The dining room was full of others who found no bed and were still fast asleep at that hour.
-Me and my roommate an ex-army Swedish guy, nice bloke!

 Left at 5:45 alone, a bit chilly, just about light, cold wind blowing down the valley.
-After 20 minutes I adjusted my clothing, long pants off, shorts on, cut off Indian army socks for leg warmers.
+After 20 minutes, I adjusted my clothing, long pants off, shorts on, and cut off Indian army socks for leg warmers.
 1 T-shirt with arm warmers and my waterproof jacket on back to front to keep the wind off, no need to keep the back covered, my rucksack did that.
 And I looked so dam sexy!!!

 Non-stop all the way, good pace, easy rhythm, no hard effort, not affected by the altitude.
 EASY!

-Massive views of Annapurna South, 7219m, Annapurna 1, 8091m and the FishTail Mountain, 6997m...
-WOW, what beauty.
+Massive views of Annapurna South, 7219 m, Annapurna 1, 8091 m and the FishTail Mountain, 6997 m… WOW, what beauty.
 I love it here!

-Massive views of Annapurna South, 7219m, Annapurna 1, 8091m and the FishTail Mountain, 6997m...
-WOW, what beauty.
-I love it here!
+Massive views of Annapurna South, 7219m, Annapurna 1, 8091m and the FishTail Mountain, 6997m

-End of day 5 - Kimrong 1829m a long long day, even by my standards.
-Don't offer to come hiking with me!!!!!!
+End of day 5 – Kimrong 1829m, a long, long day, even by my standards.
+Don’t offer to come hiking with me!!!!!!
 I am 43 and will kick your butts!

-Day 6 early morning.
+Day 6, early morning.
 I was in bed at 7:45 pm, asleep seconds later.
 The sun is already up.
-A short day is on the cards, well, there's a big climb and a crazy steep descent down the other side and back up a few hundred metres.
+A short day is on the cards, well, there’s a big climb and a crazy steep descent down the other side and back up a few hundred metres.
 Should be there in time for lunch.
 This trip takes most people 7-8 hours.

 End of day 6.
 Landruk again.
 I like the homestay here!
 Friendly, best food ever and warmer.
 I can wash my stinky stuff.

 Had a great day!
-Uphill 450m in 1 hour, making it easy, had some food and down the other side as was planned, God my legs were sore but the rhythm was intact. easy easy easy.
+Up hill 450m in 1 hour, making it easy, had some food, and down the other side as was planned, God, my legs were sore, but the rhythm was intact.
+Easy, easy, easy.

 End of day 7.
 Tadapani – 2640m.

-The joys of going solo can go where the hell I want, so I backtracked 3 hours down the hill, up the hill and up some more to where I was yesterday (1 hour from where I had slept in Kimrong).....
+The joys of going solo can go where the hell I want, so I backtracked 3 hours down the hill, up the hill and up some more to where I was yesterday (1 hour from where I had slept in Kimrong)…..
 3 hours of precious energy only having to do it all again and then turned left!
-Easy walk on a little-used track, was a delight!
+Easy walk on a little-used track was a delight!

 The weather is on the change, no clear skies, hazy sun.
 I had the best days!